syncfusion-content/asp.netmvc-docs/aspnetmvc/DatePicker/Display-Inline.md

 ## Display Inline

 DisplayInline allows you to make DatePicker widget similar to a Calendar date.
-Also associate DatePicker with &lt;div&gt; element instead of input.
+Also associate DatePicker with <div> element instead of input.
 Default value for DisplayInline property is set as ‘false’

 The following steps explain you how to get the Calendar control using DatePicker.